Please ensure Javascript is enabled for purposes of website accessibility L-Carnitine & Arterial Plaque

 Researchers note that atherosclerosis and its pathology can be prevented through a mixture of regular exercise, eating a healthy diet low in saturated and trans fat (such as the Mediterranean diet), maintaining a healthy body weight and avoiding smoking.[1]

 In addition to the above measures to support cardiovascular health, many individuals also utilize dietary supplements.
-One particular supplement that has been used and studied rather extensively is L-Carnitine.
+One particular supplement that has been used and studied rather extensively is L-Carnitine, which has been linked to the formation of arterial plaque.

 What is L-Carnitine?